Joyel1441/DatasetHelper/README.md

 img = BulkImageDownloader('plants')
 img.download()
 ```
-> This project uses pixabay api, you can change api key by doing the following
+> This project uses pixabay api, you can change api key by passing api key as the argument
 ```python
 img = BulkImageDownloader('plants', api_key=<YOUR_PIXABAY_API_KEY>)
 img.download()